hacktivist123/SnakeGame/README.md

 _**TODO**_

-- [ ] change background image from PNG to SVG for faster load
+- [ ] Change background image from PNG to SVG for faster load
 - [ ] Game should automatically refresh when game over
 - [ ] Pause Game feature
 - [ ] Reduce/Increase speeds feature